learn-co-curriculum/dsc-t-tests/README.md

 > **Did the training work?

-Before completing the hypothesis test, let's calculate some summary statistics and ensure that the data is relatively normal.
+Before completing the hypothesis test, let's calculate some summary statistics to see if the mean of the sample differed a lot from the population.
+After, you can check to ensure that the data is relatively normal.

 * **The population mean ($\mu$).** Given as 100 (from past data).